Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/publications.md

 description: List of published manuscripts describing models in the warehouse.
 ---

+# SOP4CWD Publications

 The SOP4CWD collaboration publishes its work in the form of peer-reviewed manuscripts, code for models, and open source data sets.
 Models that appear in the CWD Data Warehouse are based on published manuscripts.

-# SOP4CWD Publications
+## Peer-reviewed Publications

-###(models in alphabetical order)

 **Epizootic Risk Model**